From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 Ralph Bunch, 1950

-Harvard professor Ralph Bunch became the first black Nobel laureate, as well as the first African American to hold a high position in the US Department of State.
+Harvard professor Ralph Bunche became the first black Nobel laureate and the first African American to hold a high position in the US State Department.

 In 1948, Bunch was involved in negotiations that (albeit temporarily) ended the bloodshed in the Middle East that began shortly after the establishment of the State of Israel.